 - 7.5.3.1.
-Quarterly GeoAccess reports shall include analysis of provider-to-member ratios in each geographical area as outlined in this Section and Appendix UU. - 7.5.3.2.
-Member linkages to Primary Care providers shall be submitted to DHH weekly as described in the MCO Systems Companion Guide.
+Quarterly GeoAccess reports shall include analysis of provider-to-member ratios in each geographical area as outlined in this Section and the Provider Network Companion Guide, - 7.5.3.2.
+Member linkages to Primary Care providers shall be submitted to LDH weekly as described in the MCO Systems Companion Guide.